Continuing professional development

 This group concentrates on reading the kinds of Latin documents most frequently encountered by historians and others when they first explore medieval records, including land conveyances, manor court rolls, estate and financial accounts.
 Our documents will all be comparatively short but will contain a range of different handwriting forms, scribal abbreviations, and diplomatic conventions, so often considered a barrier to reading medieval texts.

 A few weeks before the summer school you will receive digital images of the documents that are going to be used, and students are encouraged to prepare draft transcriptions of those parts that they feel they can interpret.
 If there are documents on which you are already working do feel free to share them in advance.
-They may be suitable for the group, or there may be the chance to discuss them one to one with the tutor.
+They may be suitable for the group, or there may be the chance to discuss them with the tutor one-to-one.

-Also recommended for this course – because it has illustrations of original documents – is Denis Stuart, Manorial Records (Phillimore, paperback 2004).
+Also recommended for this course – because they have illustrations of original documents – are Denis Stuart, Manorial Records (Phillimore, paperback 2004), and Hilary Marshall, Palaeography for family and local historians (Phillimore, 2004).
 For words and phrases that you are likely to come across, a copy of Eileen Gooder, Latin for Local Historians (2nd edition, 1978) is worth having – although the 2013 Routledge reprint seems very expensive, so perhaps trying to locate a second-hand copy would be best).

 Records of the General Eyre in England (1194 – 1348) (tutor Simon Harris)

-This course will examine the records of the general eyre.
-The general eyre was a system adopted by the kings of England, probably in the twelfth century, to send justices from the central courts by commission around the country to hear both civil and crown pleas.
+In 2022 at the summer school the class looked at a selection of records from eyres held in a variety of counties throughout the thirteenth century.
+This course will continue to examine the records of the general eyre.
+As we found last year the general eyre was a system adopted by the kings of England, probably in the twelfth century, to send justices from the central courts by commission around the country to hear both civil and crown pleas.
 The system developed so that groups of justices had circuits of counties, and the counties of England were visited semi-regularly throughout the thirteenth century and into the fourteenth century.
 The term general eyre refers to the scope of the pleas and other matters that the justices were commissioned to hear, so that a wide range of business passed before the justices.
-This makes the records that survive from them of particularly interesting with often colourful, but also rather unpleasant material appearing before the justices.
+This makes the records that survive from them of particularly interest with often colourful, but also rather unpleasant material appearing before the justices.

 - Dr Andy Fear is a Lecturer in Ancient History at the University of Manchester, with particular research interests in the Western Roman Empire and the Dark Ages.

 - Dr Simon J. Harris is currently an independent researcher and records specialist.
 He has worked on a series of important national and international research projects at the universities of Durham, York, Liverpool, Oxford, Bordeaux and Keele, on material as diverse as charters, petitions, church court records and most recently the Gascon Rolls.
-He is currently completing work on the archive of the Legh of Adlington (Cheshire) Family, and for the Société Jersiaise translating charters, and producing an edition of the Assize of 1299.
+He has just completed work on the archive of the Legh of Adlington (Cheshire) Family, and for the Société Jersiaise translating charters, and producing an edition of the Assize of 1299.
 Dr Harris has run courses at the summer school since 2015.

 - Dr Shelagh Sneddon is an independent medieval Latinist and palaeographer.
 She was one of a team cataloguing the petitions in the SC 8 class in the National Archives for the Ancient Petitions project at the University of York (led by W. Mark Ormrod), and has also worked on the Parliament Rolls of Medieval England project for the University of St Andrews, editing and translating parliament rolls from 1290 to 1509.
 More recently, she has edited and translated heresy depositions, working in York with Peter Biller.
 She currently teaches Old French and Palaeography for the MA in Medieval Studies at the University of York.